Resources for Family & Friends

 PSC Pride:

 Smitty Pride is huge on campus, and students and their loved ones alike enjoy representing their campus.
 If you’d like to purchase PSC-related gear you can any time by going to the Online College Store!
-The College Store is located in the lowest floor of the Student Center: you can find it by heading down the stairs and making a left, and following the hallway.
+The Mercantile is located in the main floor of the Student Center.
 In addition to college gear, the College Store also sells useful items for residential living, textbooks, snacks, and more.

 Mail: